Fields & Encoding¶

 ¶

-Best for: prices, measurements, quantities.
-Enables: range queries, numeric similarity.
-Uses similar_within parameter for scale.
+Best for: prices, measurements, quantities, counts.
+Enables: range queries, numeric similarity, proximity-aware compounds.

 TEMPORAL = auto()